sakthi-aot/case-flow-ai-case-management/app/README.md

     #### To stop the dms server
     - Run `docker-compose stop` to stop.

-     The application should be up and available for use in http://localhost:7002/
+     The application should be up in http://localhost:7002  and available for use in http://localhost:7002/graphql

     ![App Screenshot](https://github.com/AOT-Technologies/case-flow-ai/blob/staging/development/.images/case-flow-dms-playground.png)